-There are other dates that are relevant for figuring out whether your property sale is taxable under the bright-line property rule.
+There are other dates that are relevant for figuring out whether your property sale is taxable under the brightline property rule.
 Generally, your bright-line period starts when the legal title is transferred to you and ends when you enter into a binding sale and purchase agreement to sell the property.
-There are some different rules if you purchase "off the plan" in a new development, for example.
+Where land is acquired or disposed of in a way that does not follow the standard land sale process, for example if you purchase "off the plan", there are some different rules that apply to the bright-line period start and end dates.